Luis Thiam-Nye

 What I Think

-I like to think about a wide diversity of things, such as (1) how the world is a flaming dystopian car crash and (2) what can be done to fix that.
+I like to ponder a variety of things, such as (1) how civilisation is falling rapidly and (2) what can be done to fix that.

 For example, what is going on with software development?
 Why is so much software so slow, bloated and broken?

 Anyone in their sane mind would make efforts to transition to techniques that have not been tugged up from the depths of Satan's lair.
-But no. Instead, there has been a trend towards the usage of web technology (which is evident when so many apps run on Electron.js and React Native nowadays).
+But no. Instead, there has been a trend towards ludicrous ideas, such as the overreaching usage of web technology (which is evident with the proliferation of Electron.js and React Native).

-Optimisation is useless when you are optimising the right things.
-In my view, Google V8 and React etc. are impressive creations, but they are solving the wrong problems; a better version of Javascript can only take us so far.
-What we desparately need is a radically different alternative technology that comes from a world that makes sense — a world that obeys reasonable expectations.
+Optimisation is useless when you aren't optimising the right things.
+For instance, Google V8 ia an impressive creation, but it's a lot of engineering effort sunk into solving a problem that shouldn't exist; a better version of Javascript can only take us so far.
+What we desparately need is a radically different alternative set of technology and protocols that comes from a world that makes sense — a world that obeys reasonable expectations.

 HTML/JavaScript has the wonderful property of being portable between platforms.
 While it is good that something like that exists, the thought that HTML/JS is the best solution for cross-platform user interfaces is a depressing thought.
-There must be better ways.
+There are better ways.

 Luckily, there are people willing to work at the low level to build things from scratch, better.
 The Jai programming language is a systems language with exceptionally good design.
 Hopefully, this will be a vital tool for restoring order and quality to the software landscape.